What is an HCCN?

 - Walnut Street Community Health Center - MD

 - White Bird Clinic - OR

 - Will County - IL

 - Wood County - OH

-This project was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $2,730,000 with 0.00 percentage financed with non-governmental sources.
-The Contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by HRSA, HHS or the U.S. Government.
+This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an annual award totaling $917,817.00 with 0% financed with non-governmental sources.
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
 For more information, please visit HRSA.gov.